Common characteristics associated with the Periodic Paralyses

 - Rarely, rule out RTA IV, licorice use, diuretic abuse, laxative abuse, renin-aldosterone-angiotensis axis in context of hypokalemia or hyperkalemia (r/o Conn’s syndrome vs. Addison’s disease).
 Ask nephrologist about specific tests

-Neurologist can do:
+Neurologist can evaluate:

 - Neurological investigation – EMG (exclude myotonia) and exercise test (if abnormal then suggestive, but if normal, does not exclude)